Originally posted on June 19, 2015: Reposted on 10/1/2020.

 The numbers and statistics are staggering.
 Those of us in this life that is Metastatic Cancer know them all too well.
-They aren’t numbers we make up, they are fact.
+They aren’t numbers we makeup.
+They are fact.
 As frustrating as these numbers are, what is even more frustrating is that there are people that don’t want to acknowledge or hear about Metastatic Breast Cancer.
 I get that talking about a terminal illness can be depressing but not talking about it and pretending it isn’t happening while men and women are dying every day is irresponsible.

-Let that sink in, 7% for the 155,000 people in the US living with terminal Breast Cancer.
-That’s part of the reason that 108 women die every single day.
-Even the medical researchers admit that there is a lack of funding making it very hard for them to do their jobs.
-Add to that Senator John McCain (R-AZ) is offering an amendment to the National Defense Authorization Act (NDAA) on the Senate floor which would do irreparable damage to the Department of Defense Breast Cancer Research Program.
+Let that sink in, 7% for the 155,000 people in the US living with terminal Breast Cancer*.
+That’s part of the reason that 117 women & men die every single day.
+Even medical researchers admit that there is a lack of funding, making it very hard for them to do their jobs.
+Add to that, Senator John McCain (R-AZ) is offering an amendment to the National Defense Authorization Act (NDAA) on the Senate floor which would do irreparable damage to the Department of Defense Breast Cancer Research Program.
 Many of us have been Tweeting and calling our local State Senators to implore them to vote against this amendment.
 Clearly, the US Government is also unaware of the staggering numbers of men and women dying every year.
-Or maybe because it’s Breast Cancer it’s not looked upon as a serious matter.
+Or maybe because it’s Breast Cancer.
+That it’s not looked upon as a serious matter.

 Tonight I saw part of the movie, The Normal Heart.
 The funeral scene where the actor Jim Parson’s gives the eulogy resonated with me.
 Although it’s about the death of a man who had AIDS, the words ring true for those of us with Metastatic Breast Cancer:

 “In Closing, I’m just going to say I’m mad.
 I’m fuckin’ mad.